 There are not many jobs where you can produce absolutely nothing in the course of eight hours, and the uncertainty that produces is very scary.
 You never hear of accountant’s block or bricklayer’s block, but when you try to do something creative there can be no guarantee anything will happen.

-British entertainer Stephen Fry said that when he was young, John Cleese had rock star status and, as such, Fry didn’t aspire to be like him.
+British entertainer Stephen Fry said that when he was young (Fry is about twenty years Cleese’s junior) John Cleese had rock star status.
 It is easy to underestimate how influential Cleese and his cohort have been to British culture and yet…well, I smiled when Cleese admitted he’s an introvert.
 His book is human and intimate.
 Not surprisingly, much like Fry’s.